bouwe77/bouwe77.github.io/content/pages/throwing-errors-just-to-be-sure.md

 ### Just do nothing

 You can teach a dog to sit when you say "Sit!".
 But what would it do when you say "Fly!"?
 Probably nothing.
 It would look at you and wait for you saying something it does understand.
-Until then, it probably does nothing or just walks to the next tree.
+Until then, it probably does nothing.

 Let's apply this to our code as well.
 So when the `direction` is not supported, the `walk` function should just do nothing.
 Well, except for just returning the current position again, because that's what the calling code expects: